Boneless Leg of Lamb

 - 1 tbsp All-purpose flour or gluten-free

-- Marinate the lamb for 2 hours on the counter or up to overnight in the fridge.
+- Marinate – Generously rub the marinade mixture all over the lamb, inside and all around.
+Leave to marinate for 15 minutes on the counter while you preheat the oven or up to overnight in the fridge.

-- In a small bowl, combine the honey, lemon, zest, salt, and pepper - set aside.
+- Lemon honey glaze – In a small bowl, combine the honey, lemon and zest, salt, and pepper.
+And set aside.

 - Brush the lamb with the prepared honey lemon glaze.

-- Move the lamb to a serving platter and cover with aluminum foil - let rest at least 20 minutes to help the juices settle.
+- When it reaches the desired doneness, remove it from the oven.
+Move the lamb to a serving platter and cover with aluminum foil.
+Let it rest for at least 20 minutes to help the juices settle.

 This looks incredibly tender and flavorful!
 I love the addition of the lemon and honey glaze!